m4n0v31/GetAndCleanDataProject/README.md

 ## 1. Tidy data sets

-1. filename.cvs: Tidy data containing mean and standard deviation of the measurements
-2. filename2.cvs: Tidy data containing the average of each variable for each activity and each subject.
+1. tidy_data.cvs: Tidy data containing the average of each variable (mean or std of the measurements) for each activity and each subject.

 ## 2. Tidy data variables